Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 3. Automated RSS Push Notifications

 == Upgrade Notice ==
+= 1.4.0 =
+* Updated to latest 1.9.2 SDK with support for indexedDB
+* Added possibility to override manifest.json
 = 1.3.0 =
 * Updated to latest 1.9.1 SDK with support for Chrome actions
 * Minor bug fixes